Keling-Wang/causation_rating/README.md

 #### Paths
  - `MODEL_PATH_AUG`: path to the model used in data augmentation.
 Default to `'dmis-lab/biobert-base-cased-v1.2'`.
 This is a `🤗 Hugging Face` path.
  - `MODEL_PATH_PRE`: path to the pretrained model to be fine-tuned.
 Default to `'kelingwang/bert-causation-rating-pubmed'`.
 This is a `🤗 Hugging Face` path.
  - `MODEL_PATH_FINALUSE`: path to the model for final prediction.
-Default to `'kelingwang/bert-causation-rating-dr1'`.
+Default to `'kelingwang/bert-causation-rating-drt'`.
 This is a `🤗 Hugging Face` path.

  - `DATASET_PATH`： dataset used for training.
-Default to `'https://huggingface.co/datasets/kelingwang/causation_strength_rating/resolve/main/rating_dr1.csv'`.
+Default to `'https://huggingface.co/datasets/kelingwang/causation_strength_rating/resolve/main/rating_drt.csv'`.
  - `IMPORTANT_WORD_PATH`: word list indicating important causal linking words.
 Default to `'https://huggingface.co/datasets/kelingwang/causation_strength_rating/resolve/main/linkingwords_complete.csv'`.
  - `OUTPUT_PATH`: path for outputs.
 Default to `'./'`.
  - `TEST_DATA_NAME`: user-defined name for the test dataset that will be held out.
-Default to `'test_dr1.csv'`.
+Default to `'test_drt.csv'`.